-Wyoming was designated as one region, with schools across the state competing against each other.
+Idaho was designated as one region, with schools across the state competing against each other.

-Wyoming region results
+Idaho region results

 All told, nearly 2,800 schools in 12 states filled more than 131,000 60-gallon collection bags from September 2006 through March 2007, and earned more than $830,000 from Wal-Mart.